Council strongly encourages responsible dog ownership.

 - You may also consider placing notices on public notice boards or doing a letter box drop in your local area (please do not place signs on stobie poles).

-- You can also log into your DACO (Dogs and Cats on Line) Account and indicate your dog has been lost.
+- You can also log into your DACO account and indicate your dog has been lost.

 Keeping more than two Dogs